- Freshman Year

 When should these tests be taken?

-Heights students take the PSAT during their sophomore and junior years in October on campus during school hours.
+Heights students have the option to complete the PSAT during their sophomore and junior years in October on campus during school hours.
 The PSAT taken junior year is the one that can result in a student qualifying as a National Merit Scholar.

 Students are encouraged to complete an SAT or ACT test their junior year.
-Colleges accept either test.
+Colleges that require a standardized test accept both the SAT and ACT equally.

 Does The Heights offer preparatory programs for these tests?

 The Heights has purchased access to Naviance Test Prep, a web-based test-preparation software package.
-Students can utilize this program starting their freshman year.
+Students can utilize this program with a $300 deposit.
+If a student completes the program, the deposit is fully refunded.

-Naviance Test Prep can be used to prepare for either the SAT or ACT.
-Initial diagnostic tests allow the program to tailor an individualized regimen for students based on their specific areas of strengths/weaknesses.
+Naviance Test Prep can be used to prepare either for the SAT or ACT.
+Initial diagnostic tests allow the program to tailor an individualized regimen for students based on their specific areas of strength/weakness.

-The Heights also offers an SAT preparation class on Saturdays from October to January.
-Please contact David Maxham (email@example.com) for more information.
+Mr. Sushinsky and Mr. Maxham also offer an SAT preparation class on Saturdays from October to January.
+Please contact David Maxham (firstname.lastname@example.org) for more information.

 ACT or SAT?